-We may find it difficult to enroll patients in our clinical trials, which could delay or prevent clinical trials of our product candidates.
+We may find it difficult to enroll subjects in our clinical trials, which could delay or prevent clinical trials of our product candidates.

-Identifying and qualifying patients to participate in clinical trials of our product candidates is critical to our success.
-The timing of our clinical trials depends in part on the speed at which we can recruit patients to participate in testing our product candidates.
+Identifying and qualifying subjects to participate in clinical trials of our product candidates is critical to our success.
+The timing of our clinical trials depends in part on the speed at which we can recruit subjects to participate in testing our product candidates.

-We may not be able to identify, recruit and enroll a sufficient number of patients, or those with required or desired characteristics to achieve diversity in a clinical trial, or complete our clinical trials in a timely manner.
-Patient enrollment is affected by a variety factors including, among others:
+We may not be able to identify, recruit and enroll a sufficient number of subjects, or those with required or desired characteristics to achieve diversity in a clinical trial, or complete our clinical trials in a timely manner.
+Subject enrollment is affected by a variety factors including, among others:

-- severity of the disease under investigation; - design of the trial protocol; - prevalence of the disease/size of the patient population; - eligibility criteria for the clinical trial in question; - perceived risks and benefits of the product candidate under study; - proximity and availability of clinical trial sites for prospective patients; - availability of competing therapies and clinical trials; - · efforts to facilitate timely enrollment in clinical trials; - patient referral practices of physicians; and - ability to monitor patients adequately during and after treatment.
+- · severity of the disease under investigation; - design of the trial protocol; - prevalence of the disease/size of the patient population; - eligibility criteria for the clinical trial in question; - · perceived risks and benefits of the product candidate under study; - willingness or availability of subjects to participate in the clinical trials (including due to the COVID-19 coronavirus pandemic); - proximity and availability of clinical trial sites for prospective subjects; - ability to recruit clinical trial investigators with the appropriate competencies and experience; - availability of competing therapies and clinical trials; - efforts to facilitate timely enrollment in clinical trials; - · ability to obtain and maintain subject consents; - patient referral practices of physicians; - risk that subjects enrolled in clinical trials will drop out of the trials before completion; and - ability to monitor subjects adequately during and after treatment.

-If patients are unwilling to participate in our clinical trials, the timeline for recruiting patients, conducting clinical trials and obtaining regulatory approval of potential products may be delayed.
-These delays could result in increased costs, delays in advancing our product candidates, delays in testing the effectiveness of our technology or termination of the clinical trials altogether.
+If patients are unwilling to participate in our clinical trials, the timeline for recruiting subjects, conducting clinical trials and obtaining regulatory approval of potential products may be delayed.
+These delays could result in increased costs, delays in advancing or testing our product candidates or termination of the clinical trials altogether.